 See Alpha Omega Publications for textbooks for highly visual people, for levels K-12, including LIFEPAC programs for all subjects, including ‘Consumer Math’.
 1-800-622-3070.

 Educational videos such as Accelerated Math Videos which is available at the elementary, middle, and high school level, are also enjoyed by very visual and kinesthetic (hands-on) kids.

-Making Math Real from Berkeley.
+Resource for math: Making Math Real from Berkeley.
 They explicitly teach math concepts.
 The Hot Math System is fun for younger people or the young at heart.
 The Saxon Math program is one of the most effective kinesthetic and hands on programs available.

 For Younger Children with difficulties with Math:

 Math may have to be acquired by hands-on activities. (e.g. count, sort and align).

 We need to practice concepts with time.
 Wall Clock.
 How many more minutes until it’s five a clock.